deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/VisionData.rst

 The Vision Data Class
 ========================

-The VisionData class is the base class for all computer vision datasets, and represent a base CV task in deepchecks.
+The VisionData :doc:`data class </user-guide/vision/data-classes/index>` is the base class for all computer vision datasets, and represent a base CV task in deepchecks.
 It wraps PyTorch DataLoader together with model related metadata and contains additional data and general methods intended for easily accessing metadata relevant for validating a computer vision ML models.